hummatli/AndroidAppUpdater/README.md

 ## Description
 MAHAndroidUpdater is library for notifing update information to installed android apps on android device.
 By it's help old application gets notified about update information from Google Play Market
 Library has build on IDE `Android Studio` and binaries have added to `jcenter()`  `maven` repository.
 <br>You can check  <a href="https://bintray.com/hummatli/maven/mah-android-updater#statistics">jCenter() download statistics</a> on this link - https://bintray.com/hummatli/maven/mah-android-updater#statistics

+There is a list of [application using MAHAndroidUpdater](https://github.com/hummatli/MAHAndroidUpdater#applications-using-mahandroidupdater).
+It would be nice if see your app link there too.
+If you use this library and want to see your app in the start of the [list](https://github.com/hummatli/MAHAndroidUpdater#applications-using-mahandroidupdater) please [inform me](mailto:settarxan@gmail.com) or send a pull request.

 ## Sample App in PlayStore
 <a href="https://play.google.com/store/apps/details?id=com.mobapphome.mahandroidupdater.sample">MAHAndroidUpdater - Sample</a> app has published on Google PlayStore.
 You can easly test module functionality with downloading it.